Unity-Technologies/com.unity.multiplayer.docs/transport/index.md

 Unity Transport provides the `com.unity.transport` package, used to add multiplayer and network features to your project.

 :::note
-This package should not be confused with Unity MLAPI Transport.
-See [Custom Transports](/docs/advanced-topics/custom-transports) for more information.
+This package should not be confused with Unity Netcode's `NetworkTransport` abstraction.
+Please see Netcode's [Transports](/netcode/current/advanced-topics/transports) section for more information.
 :::

 :::unity Content Licenses